This post is also available in: Spanish

-Faith or belief in God is more than conviction about the existence of God.
-True Christian faith is a dynamic journey of trust, confidence, and commitment to God the Father, Son, and Holy Spirit.
+Faith or belief is more than conviction that God exists.
+True Christian faith is a dynamic journey, a quest of trust, confidence, and commitment that involves no small amount of risk taking.

 I recently visited Italy and was reminded of the religious contrast between America and Europe.
 In Europe, large numbers of people consider themselves agnostics or even atheists.

-In America, something like 95% of the population “believes in God.”
+In America, nearly 90% of the population “believes in God.”
 Nearly as high a percentage also believes that there is a life after death and that people are rewarded or punished by God in the next life based on how they lived this life.

 So does that mean that there is a higher level of Christian faith in America than in Europe?
 Not necessarily.
 Because true faith entails a whole lot more than belief.

-But mere belief can be objective and detached.
+But mere belief can be objective, detached and sedentary.
 I’ve never been to China, but I believe it exists.
 I don’t plan on going any time soon, and my belief that China exists has no impact on my daily life.

-True faith is much more personal than this.
-The New Testament authors actually came up with a new and very strange grammatical construction in Greek to try to convey the personal nature of Christian faith.
+True faith is much more personal and dynamic than this.
+The New Testament authors actually came up with a new and very strange grammatical construction in Greek to try to convey the dynamic nature of Christian faith.
 It is not about just believing that Jesus is the Son of God, or that he died for our sins or that he rose from the dead, but believing in him, or even into him.
-Faith is a dynamic journey in Christ, a plunge into the depths of God.
-Pope Francis’ recent encyclical, Lumen Fidei, makes this clear.
+Faith is a movement, a dynamic journey in Christ, an ascent up Mount Zion, a plunge into the divine depths.
+Pope Francis’ encyclical, Lumen Fidei (the Light of Faith), makes this clear.
 If you have conviction that God is omnipotent and all loving, then you must entrust yourself, your loved ones, and your future entirely to him.
 You take a risk, assuming that he indeed is trustworthy.
-In fact, that is the origin of the Hebrew word “amen” which is connected to the word for rock.
+In fact, that’s the origin of the Hebrew word “amen.”
+It’s actually connected to the word for rock.
 To say “amen” literally means “it is reliable, I can stand on it!”

-So true faith can’t be cool and aloof.
-It must move from conviction to confidence to commitment for it to be authentic and mature.
+So true faith can’t be cool, aloof, and stagnant.
+It must be ever on the move, progressing from conviction to confidence to commitment.
+Without this dynamic movement, it can never be authentic and mature.
 Do you believe that a Supreme Being exists and that he knows you better than you know yourself and loves you better than you love yourself?
 Then it would make total sense for you to surrender yourself completely to him and do whatever he tells you.

 That’s why Abraham is the prime model of faith in the Old Testament.
-He did not have that full revelation of God in Christ that we are privileged to possess.
-In fact he did not even know God’s name.
+He didn’t have that full revelation of God in Christ that we are privileged to possess.
+In fact he didn’t even know God’s name.
 But when this Unknown God called him from the comfort of Mesopotamian civilization to wander in an unknown land, he packed up and left (Genesis 12).
-And when this God required the sacrifice of his only son, the son he had waited for all his life, he did not hesitate to comply (Genesis 22).
+And when this God required the sacrifice of his only son, the son he had waited for all his life, he did not hesitate to take action (Genesis 22).

 Abraham had the courage of his convictions.
 He acted on what he believed.
 As for the countless Americans who believe in God . . . if their belief was true faith, there would not be millions of unborn babies legally murdered in this country year after year.